 The runtime.
 PL/SQL executes inside the Oracle Database.
 TypeScript executes in Node.js or the browser.
 That single shift unlocks API exposure, horizontal scaling, and containerized deployment — three capabilities the database engine was never designed to provide.

 The type system.
-PL/SQL types map cleanly.
+PL/SQL types map cleanly onto the primitives defined in the TypeScript handbook.
 NUMBER becomes number.
 VARCHAR2 becomes string.
 DATE becomes Date.
 Record types become interfaces.
 The mapping is mechanical, not interpretive.

 The error handling.
 PL/SQL exceptions become structured try/catch blocks.
 RAISE_APPLICATION_ERROR becomes typed error responses with HTTP status codes that downstream systems can actually consume.